2026 Arkansas 4-H SeaPerch Challenge

 **Interview times will be announced after registration.**

-- Mission Course: In 2025, the Mission Course incorporates a mission related to Environmental Monitoring: Coral Restoration.
-The Coral Restoration Mission is a simulation of the tasks and environment that an ROV might encounter while working to recover and restore coral reefs!
+- Mission Course: In 2026, the Mission Course incorporates a mission related to "Storm Response: Technology in Action for Recovery and Relief".
+The Coral Restoration Mission is a simulation of the tasks and environment that an ROV might encounter while working to recover and restore coral reefs.
 For full information of this year's Mission Course check here.
 In this pool course, teams will accumulate points for ranking via the following rubric.

 - Obstacle Course: The obstacle course is a series of 5 hoops that allows for teams to navigate through the water.
 This is a timed event and will have 2 chances to run to get their best time.
 For full information of this year's Obstacle Course check here.
 In this pool course, teams will accumulate points for ranking via the following rubric.